loveencounterflow/fontmirror/README.md

 tempting to establish *all of those* subdirectories, each with its own symlink to the same target:

 ```
+# NB this is not how it works
 fmcatalog/tagged/+cjk+medium/sunːextaːttf       ↷ ../all/sunːextaːttf
 fmcatalog/tagged/+cjk+ming+medium/sunːextaːttf  ↷ ../all/sunːextaːttf
 fmcatalog/tagged/+cjk+ming/sunːextaːttf         ↷ ../all/sunːextaːttf